Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Venturing beyond symmetric phase

-Classical spin glass physics in particular teaches us that there are several different characterizations of glass transitions, and as we have pointed out above, correlations between replicas and the breaking of time translation invariance are common signatures.
-However, in this section we will focus mainly on correlations between replicas, keeping in mind that this approximation restricts the complexity of the exact phase space, which we assume also includes regions where time translation is broken.
-Note that this choice is also justified by the type of approximation (uniform field in time) that we consider here.
-Since the flow equations in the Wetterich formalism involve only one effective loop, it is easy to evaluate the importance of the vertices $v_{2n,p}$ and $w_{2n,p}$.
-We thus find $v_{4,1}=\mathcal{O}(q^\prime)$, $v_{4,2}=\mathcal{O}((q^\prime)^3)$, $v_{6,1}=\mathcal{O}((q^\prime)^4)$, $v_{6,2}=\mathcal{O}((q^\prime)^2)$ and $v_{6,3}=\mathcal{O}((q^\prime)^3)$.
-Finally, the approximation we will consider is:
+Classical spin glass physics teaches us that there are several distinct characterizations of glass transitions; as noted above, correlations between replicas and the breaking of time-translation invariance are common signatures.
+In this section, however, we focus primarily on inter-replica correlations, bearing in mind that this approximation limits the complexity of the exact phase space, which we assume also includes regions where time-translation invariance is broken.
+This choice is further justified by the nature of the approximation (time-uniform field) employed here.
+Since the flow equations in the Wetterich formalism involve only a single effective loop, it is straightforward to evaluate the relative importance of the vertices $v_{2n,p}$ and $w_{2n,p}$.
+We find the following scalings: $v_{4,1} = \mathcal{O}(q^\prime)$, $v_{4,2} = \mathcal{O}((q^\prime)^3)$, $v_{6,1} = \mathcal{O}((q^\prime)^4)$, $v_{6,2} = \mathcal{O}((q^\prime)^2)$, and $v_{6,3} = \mathcal{O}((q^\prime)^3)$.
+Consequently, the approximation we adopt is defined as: